kenta-shimizu/json4java8/README.md

 ## Introduction

 This library is JSON ([RFC8259](https://tools.ietf.org/html/rfc8259)) parser implementation on Java8.
-Also supports JSONC reading.
+Also supports JSONPath, JSONC reading.

 ## Example of use